anuveshkumar/KeepNote2/readme.md

  When the user enters the Note ID, Note Title, Note Content, Note Status and clicks on submit button, it gets stored in the array list and later render in tabular column.

 ### Following are the broad tasks:
-1. Display the list of notes from the array list.
-Each note should contain Note ID, Title, Content, Status and created date.
+1. Display the list of keepNotes from the array list.
+Each keepNote should contain Note ID, Title, Content, Status and created date.
-2. Add a new note which should contain the Note ID, Title, Content and Status.
+2. Add a new keepNote which should contain the Note ID, Title, Content and Status.
 3. Make sure to pass all the Unit test cases locally and on Hobbes.

 ### Steps to be followed :